-Example: In 2003, scholars P. Christopher Early and Soon Ang introduced the concept of Cultural Intelligence (CQ), which they and author Linn Van Dyne define "as the capability of an individual to function effectively in situations characterized by cultural diversity."
-Early and Ang developed CQ to answer the question of why some people are more effective in cross-cultural environments than others, and to provide a model through which to train people in cross-cultural competencies.
-At the time of introduction, globalization, greater levels of interconnectedness, and ongoing ideological conflicts made understanding culture and improving cross-cultural interaction all the more important.
-98
+Example: In 2003, scholars P. Christopher Early and Soon Ang introduced the concept of Cultural Intelligence (CQ), which they and author Linn Van Dyne define "as the capability of an individual to function effectively in situations characterized by cultural diversity."40 Early and Ang developed CQ to answer the question of why some people are more effective in cross-cultural environments than others, and to provide a model through which to train people in cross-cultural competencies.41 At the time of introduction, globalization, greater levels of interconnectedness, and ongoing ideological conflicts made understanding culture and improving cross-cultural interaction all the more important.42

 In this example, the author uses a combination of directly quoted information and summarized information to present only the main points of the text.
 Overall, summarizing, paraphrasing, and quoting are good ways to effectively incorporate outside sources into your paper.
-Worksheet 6 provides a checklist for using these different types of sources effectively.
+Worksheet 6 on page 160 provides a checklist for using these different types of sources effectively.
+Worksheet 7 on page 161 provides a checklist for avoiding plagiarism.